web-tiki/responsive-grid-of-hexagons/README.md

 ## Spacing
 ### Horizontal
 Horizontal margins are only applied in between hexagons.
 They are fluid and equal to 1% of width.
-Even rows are pushed to the right with left margin on the first hexagon
+Even numbered rows are pushed to the right with left margin on the first hexagon
 ```
 m = left margin on first hexagon of even rows
 w = width of hexagons